 Proving negligence by the other driver – Through various forms of evidence, proving negligence will be crucial to your case.
 Your accident attorney will be able to help you with this evidence and can include the accident report, photos of the scene and damages, red-light or similar footage, witness reports, and accident recreation testimony.

-You and your attorney will be tasked with providing evidence that proves the drunk driver caused the collision resulting in your damages.
-The driver being drunk isn’t proof enough, unfortunately.
+You and your attorney will be tasked with providing evidence that proves the drunk driver caused an accident or the collision resulting in your damages.
+The driver being drunk is not enough proof, unfortunately.
 Insurance companies will deny claims that simply state the driver was drunk and therefore negligent.

 If no-fault laws affect your case – While Florida is a no-fault state when it comes to car insurance and accidents, with DUIs, there are other considerations taken into account.
 A car accident attorney will be able to walk you through your particular situation.

 Typically, no-fault accident claims require that you approach your insurer to pay for your medical bills (expenses) and damages.
 DUI crashes can be different depending on the details and severity of the collision.
 Not only can you file claims with your own insurer, but you may have a strong case to file a claim with the driver’s insurance company.